 With the tape measure, measure the height of the ceiling.
 For this project, it is assumed that the ceiling height is 8 feet.
 In addition to locating the wall on top of a solid base, you should locate it below an area that allows for a minimum of four attachment points.
 For example, this can be perpendicular to joists or directly below and parallel to a joist or beam.

 Cut the Wall Studs

 For vertical wall studs, use the miter saw or circular saw to cut seven of the 2x4s at 92-1/2 inches.
-This length is designed to account for the top and bottom plates and for the foam spacers.
+This length is designed to account for the thickness of the top and bottom plates and for the foam spacers.
 Adjust your wall stud cuts accordingly for your own ceiling height.